The role and responsibilities of the executors of a will

 Duties of the executor

 Executors must be able to account for every penny of the estate.
 They have a fiduciary duty to the creditors and beneficiaries of the estate.

-The executors must record every financial transaction relating to the estate during the administration.
+An executor's duties include recording every financial transaction relating to the estate during the administration.
 The executors are required to draw up accounts (a list of all assets, debts and expenses) to show beneficiaries how the estate was valued at the time of death, and how expenses have reduced that value.